dave5801/emotion-reader/README.md

 (ENV) emotion-reader $ createdb imagersite
 ```

-Export environmental variables pointing to the location of database, your username, hashed password, and secret
+Export environmental variables pointing to the location of database, your username, hashed password, and secret.

 ```
 (ENV) emotion-reader $ export SECRET_KEY='secret'